harshhere905/genai-projects/README.md

 <summary><b>4️⃣ Retrievers</b> — deciding which chunks answer the question</summary>
 <br>

+Once chunks are embedded and stored, the retriever's job is to pick *which* ones actually get handed to the LLM for a given question.
+This choice matters a lot — pull the wrong chunks and even the best LLM will answer confidently wrong.

 | Strategy | ⚙️ How It Works | ⭐ Best For |
 |---|---|---|
 | 🎯 **Similarity Search** | Top-`k` chunks by highest cosine similarity | Simple, fast, default baseline |